-Dr. Tobias Adult Multivitamin - Vitality - Enhanced Bioavailability - With Whole Food & Herbal Ingredients, Minerals and Enzymes - Non-GMO
+Dr Tobias Adult Multivitamin - Enhanced Bioavailability - With Whole Foods, Herbs, Minerals and Enzymes - Non-GMO

 So to take the best approach our doctor tests us for any deficiencies, then after examining the results we take only vitamins and minerals we’re deficient in.

 Due to busy lifestyles and a possibly moving target depending on ongoing eating habits it seems alluring to most to take the shotgun approach.
 Go with a multivitamin even though many of its components will be wasted to gain what the body needs.
 After all, it’s only in extreme cases that an overabundance can harm us.
 So the only real downside here is the cost that comes with peace of mind, again much like insurance.

 This may change many consumers skewed thinking regarding daily allowance figures printed on the side of multivitamins.
 Blasting ourselves with mega doses of vitamins is an exercise in futility, wastefulness and may also work our kidneys harder than necessarily to filter out the excess.
 Due to the mega-dosing fad that started in the 80s we’re still seeing this on the label of many supplements.
 It’s hard to convince people more isn’t always better.